tallhamer/MapApp/README.md

 ## Usage

 ### Initial Setup
-When you first run the application it will setup two locations in the root of the application folder.
+When you first run the application it will setup two items in the root of the application folder.
 The first, if not already present, will be a *.\logs* folder.
 The application is very *"chatty"* logging calls to, if not all, almost all functions to help with the inevitable troubleshooting as the API matures.
 I'm also not a professional programmer, so I'm sure I have done things that would make a normal programmer want to kill themselves.
 The excessive logging helps those folks track down what crazy thing I did and fix their setup from my poor design decisions.

-The second item that the application will create upon first run is an initial *settings.json* file that will store all the connection information and global settings for the application.
-The settings can be accessed from the **Options** menu within the application, so there should be no need to access or change this file from outside of the application.
+The second item that the application will create in the root folder is a *settings.json* file that will store all the connection information and global settings for the application.
+The settings can be accessed from the **Options** menu within the application, so there should be no need to access or change this file from outside the application.

 <p align="center">
 <img src="images\app_settings_1.png" width="300"/>